taoensso/sente/README.md

   1. Server-side: you'll need to use middleware like `ring-anti-forgery` to generate and check CSRF codes.
 The `ring-ajax-post` handler should be covered (i.e. protected).
   2. Client-side: you'll need to pass the page's csrf code to the `make-channel-socket!` constructor.

+#### What about authentication/authorization?

+Auth isn't something Sente is opinionated about, so you can+should **use whatever standard Ring auth mechanism you normally would**.

+Sente **does require** that you **include a unique user id** (`:uid key`) in authenticated Ring sessions.

+> You'll then provide that id as an argument when calling the server-side's `chsk-send!` fn for server>clientS push.

+So basically: mod your normal auth/login procedure to ensure that a `:uid` key is present in each authenticated session.
+The id should be unique per user (i.e. consistent over all that user's browser tabs and devices, etc.).
+It could be a unique username string, unique integer, uuid string, unique url, etc.

+> The sessionized user id is necessary to support a consistent+secure user identity over multiple requests that may be received over multiple protocols.

+The un/authenticated Ring session will be provided to all your handlers as usual, so you're free to do the usual server-side security checks: is this user authenticated (logged in?), is this user authorized to view the requested resource (authorization), etc.

 #### Why isn't `x` documented?